ddeutils/ddedocs/docs/abstract/data_management/index.md

 Read More about [Data Governance](../data_governance/index.md)

 ### Data Quality and Consistency

+Having accurate and up-to-date data is an essential part of being data-driven.
+All systems need to be monitored and data needs to be cleaned very carefully.
+The data you receive in reports needs to reflect what reality is, which is the whole point of being data driven, so the quality of the data is super important.

 Ensuring that data is accurate, complete, and consistent.
 It includes defining data quality metrics, establishing data quality rules, and implementing